Food for thought: nutritional counselling in chiropractic practice

 We all know nutrition is an essential part of a healthy, active lifestyle.
-It’s been engrained in us.
-“An apple a day keeps the doctor away.” ““You are what you eat.”
+It’s been ingrained in us.
+“An apple a day keeps the doctor away.”
+“You are what you eat.”
 What may seem foreign to you though is how nutrition and chiropractic go hand-in-hand.
 The promotion of healthy lifestyles is an important goal of chiropractic care.
 Nutrition is a great example of this.

 Your chiropractor has the education and expertise to tailor a diet or suggest foods that can directly address your injury or lifestyle.

-For instance, those suffering from pain in a muscle or joint may be given an anti-inflammatory diet that avoids foods like white bread, French fries.
+For instance, those suffering from pain in a muscle or joint may be given an anti-inflammatory diet that avoids foods like white bread and french fries.
 These foods are recognized as a foreign invader by the body, leading to an increase in inflammation as well as a host of other problems.